-temperature of 28.7°F while the warmest month of the year, August, had a monthly average temperature of 75°F. Figures 1-5 and 1-6 show the 2022 monthly mean temperatures and the historical annual mean temperatures, respectively.
+In 2023, the average yearly temperature for this area of Long Island was 53.6°F. The coolest month of the year, February, had a monthly average temperature of 36.9°F while the warmest month of the year, July, had a monthly average temperature of 74.8°F. Figures 1-5 and 1-6 show the 2023 monthly mean temperatures and the historical annual mean temperatures, respectively.